 We consistently hear from our clients and prospects that PPC landing pages are a struggle.
 There’s so much at stake on the landing page – that’s where your visitor either converts or doesn’t.
 But you don’t get much help from Google when it comes to landing page optimization.
-A poor landing page experience affects your Quality Scores as well as your ROI, but it’s tricky to actually figure out what the problem with your page is in AdWords alone.
+A poor landing page experience affects your Quality Scores as well as your ROI, but it’s tricky to actually figure out what the problem with your page is in Google Ads (formerly known as AdWords) alone.

 Given this common pain point, I’m excited to announce the release of WordStream’s brand new free landing page tool, the AdWords Landing Page Grader.
 This tool, now in beta, is the newest addition to the family of free tools WordStream offers small businesses to help them assess and improve PPC performance.
 And today, I’d like to tell you a little bit about how this landing page optimization tool can help you, and invite you to try it out while it’s in beta, so your early feedback can improve the tool.